There are Christians who do not believe that Jesus existed before He was born as a human being. This article shows that Jesus:

 “I came forth from the Father and have come into the world; I am leaving the world again and going to the Father” (John 16:28).

 “God so loved the world, that He gave His only begotten Son” (John 3:16)

 It is sometimes said that Jesus became God’s begotten Son when He was born as a human.
 But John 3:16 indicates that He was God’s only begotten Son even prior to His birth as a human being.

 He was sent by God.

-Later articles will provide many other examples to show that God sent Jesus.
+Later articles will provide many further examples to show that God sent Jesus.
 This firstly implies His pre-existence; that He existed prior to becoming a human being.
-Secondly this statement implies His subordination to God; not only as human being, but also in His pre-existence.
+Secondly, this statement implies His subordination to God; not only as a human being but also in His pre-existence.

 “For many deceivers have gone out into the world who do not confess Jesus Christ as coming in the flesh” (2 John 1:7).

 Philippians 2 contains a very instructive passage in which Paul describes Christ’s existence through four phases:

 (4) After His resurrection and ascension